Database integration

 Nuvolos users automatically get an account on the SDW once they have access to a space with tables enabled.
 Whenever you're interacting with the SDW, a connector first connects to the Snowflake service using some credentials.
 To follow industry best practices regarding data security, Nuvolos offers 2 connection modes for SDW accounts:

-While it is highly unlikely that such an RSA key gets compromised, it is possible to rotate the RSA key in the menu.
+While it is highly unlikely that such an RSA key gets compromised, it is possible to rotate the RSA key in the Table Access menu.
 You'll need to restart running Nuvolos applications to receive the rotated key.

 In this mode, connecting to the SDW is possible from both within and outside Nuvolos.
 Connections are done using